shizukushq/numeric-text/README.md

 | `trend`                   | `1 \| 0 \| -1`     | `0`                                | Animation direction (1: up, -1: down, 0: auto-detect based on numbers).                                        |
 | `transition`              | `Transition`       | `{ duration: 550, easing: '...' }` | Custom duration and easing function.                                                                           |
 | `respectMotionPreference` | `boolean`          | `true`                             | If true, disables animation for users with `prefers-reduced-motion`.                                           |

-## Limitations

-- No multiline support: This is a very specific use case.
-Adding multiline support would greatly complicate the code and increase the bundle size.
-- No support for ligatures and kerning: Because every character is rendered in its own `<span>`, typographic features like ligatures and kerning are not supported.

 ## Why?